-Campaigner against newspaper taxes and leading moderate Chartist
+Campaigner against newspaper taxes, radical printer and leading London Chartist

 Henry Hetherington represented both London and Stockport in the General Convention of the Industrious Classes (the First Chartist Convention), and was one of 12 delegates whose portrait (left) was drawn for The Charter newspaper.